Zombies in Resident Evil: Other appearances

 Zombies have appeared in every live action Resident Evil film, and animated films like Resident Evil: Vendetta and Resident Evil: Death Island.
 Outside of recurring appearances in Resident Evil video game titles and animated films, the Licker has appeared in live-action adaptations such as the Resident Evil film series directed by Paul W. S. Anderson, the 2021 film Resident Evil: Welcome to Raccoon City, and the 2022 Netflix television series.

-Outside of Resident Evil series.
-The zombies appeared in the 2018 PUBG Mobile.
+Outside of the Resident Evil series, the zombies appeared in the 2018 mobile game PUBG Mobile.
 The zombies were also featured in Resident Evil-themed attractions at Universal Studios Japan and Universal Orlando's Halloween Horror Nights.